-If Fido has an accident in the crate, you should be especially careful in the days that follow about keeping him on a good schedule and having him in his crate only when he's empty so the accidents don't become a habit.
+If Fido has an accident in the crate, be especially careful in the days that follow to keep him on a good schedule and have him in his crate only when he's empty so the accidents don't become a habit.

 Before You Attempt to Fix This Problem...

-You should also be sure that you accompany Fido outside on his potty trips before you confine him so you can be sure he's doing his thing when he goes to his potty area.
+Also, be sure that you accompany Fido outside on his potty trips before confining him so you can be sure he's doing his thing when he goes to his potty area.
 If he's out on his own, you may assume he's going potty when he's really out there chasing butterflies and eating grass.

 Solving the Dirty Crate Dilemma

 You'll have some work to do if you do have a dog that regularly goes potty in his crate.
 There are many reasons that dogs have accidents in their crates.
 Fido may have come from a dirty kennel or a pet store where he was kept in a small cage and slept and eliminated in the same area.
-He might have been kept in his crate for too long in his early training when he didn't have enough bowel or bladder control to wait until he was let out of the crate to eliminate, or he may just be having accidents because he's stressed about being confined.
+In his early training, he might have been kept in his crate for too long when he didn't have enough bowel or bladder control to wait until he was let out of the crate, or he may just be having accidents because he's stressed about being confined.

-If you believe that stress is a factor in your dog's problem, please read Acclimating Fido to his Crate to be sure Fido's a suitable candidate for crate training and to make sure you've done everything possible to make Fido feel secure in his crate.
-If you've done all of this and he still seems overly stressed, you should get the help of an experienced trainer or talk to your vet about possible solutions for Fido's anxiety.
+If you believe that stress is a factor in your dog's problem, please read Acclimating Fido to His Crate to be sure that Fido's a suitable candidate for crate training and that you've done everything possible to make Fido feel secure in his crate.
+You may want to consider having Fido wear a Thundershirt anxiety wrap in his crate, which may help with stress and reduce accidents.
+If you've done all of this and he still seems overly stressed, get the help of an experienced trainer or talk to your vet about possible solutions for Fido's anxiety.

 If Fido has been properly acclimated to his crate and doesn't seem stressed out, but still soils his crate regularly, there are lots of things you can do to resolve the problem.
 First, be sure Fido's crate is the right size.
-If it is, the next issue to consider is whether you're keeping Fido on a reasonable schedule.
-You should be sure that Fido doesn't eat or drink before going into his crate and that he's getting sufficient exercise, attention and playtime so he's ready to snooze when he gets into his crate.
+If so, consider whether you're keeping Fido on a reasonable schedule.
+Be sure that Fido doesn't eat or drink before going into his crate and that he's getting sufficient exercise, attention and playtime so he's ready to snooze when he gets into his crate.

 Still having problems?
 Assess the bedding situation in Fido's crate.
-If you have been putting Fido in the crate without a bed or blanket, try adding something comfy for him to lay down on.
-This will encourage him to settle in, relax and think of his crate as his bed, which may stop the accidents.
+If you've been putting Fido in the crate without a bed or blanket, try adding something comfy for him to lie down on.
+This will encourage him to settle in, relax and think of his crate as his bed - which may stop the accidents.
 Believe it or not, the opposite can also work.
-If you've been providing soft bedding for Fido, he might be enjoying "the diaper effect"... if his bed absorbs the urine or he can bury his poo under his blanket, he can still be dry, clean and happy in his crate.
+If you've been providing soft bedding for Fido, he might be enjoying the "diaper effect"... if his bed absorbs the urine or he can bury his poo under his blanket, he can still be dry, clean and happy in his crate.
 If you take the bedding out, he'll have to come in contact with his potty accident, and he probably won't enjoy that too much.

 Owners sometimes make a mistake that causes Fido to believe he's supposed to go potty in his crate.
 This should go without saying, but Fido's crate should not be lined with potty pads or newspapers, especially if he's ever been trained to potty on paper or pads.
 To make matters worse, commercial potty pads are often scented with an attractant that makes Fido want to pee and poo on them.
 If you've been making this mistake, just removing the pads or newspaper may solve your problem.

-If you're using a wire crate, you may want to consider switching to a plastic crate, since Fido will feel more closed in with his pee or poo and this can discourage him from having accidents.
+If you're using a wire crate, consider switching to a plastic crate, since Fido will feel more closed in with his pee or poo and this can discourage him from having accidents.
 If you're using a plastic crate and you're still having problems after trying all of the above steps, check the floor to see if it's raised in the middle with a "moat" around the edge.
-If it is, urine will drain off of the center of the floor into the lowered edges and Fido will feel dry and comfy after he has an accident.
+If so, urine will drain from the center of the floor into the lowered edges and Fido will feel dry and comfy after he has an accident.
 Turning the crate upside down so the floor is now the ceiling may help, since the top half of the crate usually doesn't have the raised center and lowered edges.

 When you make changes in Fido's crate or bedding, he may need to have a few accidents in there before he learns that it's uncomfortable.
 This is an unfortunate but necessary part of the training, so do this training when you'll be able to have time to bathe poor Fido when you get him out of his crate.

-If Fido has an accident in his crate for any reason, you need to be sure to clean up thoroughly.
-Clean his crate with odor neutralizer, wash his bedding and give him a bath, if necessary.
+If Fido has an accident in his crate for any reason, be sure to clean up thoroughly.
+Clean his crate with odor neutralizer, wash his bedding and give him a bath if necessary.
 And remember, you can't correct Fido for having an accident in his crate unless you catch him in the act!